questions about youth programs 503-538-8023

 Our youth services are provided throughout all of Yamhill County and are under the leadership of the Adult and Youth Service department of YCAP.

-Our main office is located in Newberg at 719 E. First Street.
-Our operating hours are 9 am – 9 pm Monday through Friday year round.
+Our main office is in Newberg at 719 E. First Street.
+Operating hours are 9 am – 9 pm Monday through Friday year round.
 All of our services are free.
 If you have questions, call 503-538-8023.

 YOUTH LEADERSHIP OPPORTUNITIES